lmartinezs/pytest-application/README.md

 # pytest-application

-On push to master, executes tests
+On push to master, executes tests test